gamesbook/protograf/docs/source/core_shapes.rst

 **NOTE** - the program has no way of knowing or "checking" that the values for the *cx* and *cy* pair that you supply to it are correct!

+In addition to setting points directly, the Polyshape can also be constructed using the *steps* property.
+This define a series of values that represent the **relative** distance from the last point drawn.

 .. |sh2| image:: images/customised/polyshape_custom.png
    :width: 330